 Creating or Modifying a Grading Schema and Applying it to a Grade Column

-- Move your cursor to the right of the Schema name you wish to view or edit and click on the chevron to reveal the drop-down menu options.
+- To edit a schema, move your cursor to the right of the Schema name you wish to view or edit and click on the chevron to reveal the drop-down menu options

 - Select Edit from the drop-down menu.
 You should now see the Edit Grading Schema page as shown below.